Insight Student Writing Competition 2022

 • Charts and tables should be submitted as editable text and not in image formats.

-• Illustrations, figures and images should be submitted as separate high resolution files.
+• Illustrations, figures and images should be submitted as separate files.
 They should be referenced in the main text where they would appear on publication with the relevant captions.
 Figures should be numbered consecutively as they first appear (eg Figure 1, Figure 2 etc) and the corresponding files should be named accordingly.

-• General Data Protection Regulation (GDPR) - Although cases used in any publication will be anonymised, GDPR requires consent for the use of clinical details and images prior to publication.
+• General Data Protection Regulation (GDPR): Although cases used in any publication will be anonymised, GDPR requires consent for the use of clinical details and images prior to publication.
 There are specific requirements for gaining consent and it is advisable to contact your own Information Governance department, for advice on the process to be followed within your own organisation.

-If you have any queries, please email the editor at [email protected].
+If you have any queries about the above points, please email the editor at [email protected].

 We look forward to receiving your entries!